 Table of Contents

 DNS-Persist-01 is a proposed new validation method for the Automated Certificate Management Environment (ACME) protocol that allows Certificate Authorities (CAs) to verify domain control through persistent DNS TXT records rather than ephemeral challenges.
-This approach eliminates the need for real-time DNS updates during certificate renewals—a critical capability as the industry moves toward shorter certificate lifetimes of 45 days by 2028.
+This approach eliminates the need for real-time DNS updates during certificate renewals—a critical capability as the industry moves toward shorter certificate lifetimes of 47 days by March 2029 under the CA/Browser Forum’s SC-081v3 ballot (with Let’s Encrypt targeting 45 days on their own schedule) [Updated March 2026].
 By setting a DNS record once and reusing it across multiple certificate issuances, DNS-Persist-01 addresses automation challenges in IoT deployments, multi-tenant platforms, and environments with strict change management processes.

 What Is DNS-Persist-01?

 DNS-Persist-01 is an Internet-Draft specification currently under development by the IETF ACME working group.
-The draft, authored by engineers from Fastly, Crosslayer Labs, and Amazon Trust Services, defines a new challenge type that proves domain control by confirming the presence of a persistent DNS TXT record containing CA and account identification information.1
+The draft, authored by engineers from Fastly, Crosslayer Labs, and Amazon Trust Services, defines a new challenge type that proves domain control by confirming the presence of a persistent DNS TXT record containing CA and account identification information.
+(IETF.
+“Automated Certificate Management Environment (ACME) Challenge for Persistent DNS TXT Record Validation.” draft-ietf-acme-dns-persist-00, November 2025)

 The specification defines the validation record format using the issue-value syntax from RFC 8659 (CAA records), incorporating: